gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Protected Data Chunk Reception {#data-receiving}

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTION PENDING state, it MAY handle key management inband depending on how the specification for the chosen protection engine has been defined.
+When the association state machine (see {{RFC9260}} section 4) hasn't reached the ESTABLISHED state, it MAY handle key management inband depending on how the specification for the chosen protection engine has been defined.
 In such case, the CRYPTO chunk handler will receive plain control chunks and DATA chunks with Protection Engine PPID from the SCTP Header Handler.
 Those plain control chunks will be forwarded to SCTP chunk handler.

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTED state, the CRYPTO chunk handler will receive CRYPTO chunks from the SCTP Header Handler.
+When the association state machine (see {{RFC9260}} section 4) has reached the ESTABLISHED state, the CRYPTO chunk handler will receive CRYPTO chunks from the SCTP Header Handler.
 Payload from CRYPTO chunks will be forwarded to the protection engine in use for that specific association for decryption, the protection engine will return